gabyx/Githooks/README.md

 This is useful to be sure that all hooks get executed.
 However, you can disabled this behavior by skipping active, untrusted hooks with [`git hooks config skip-untrusted-hooks --enable`](docs/cli/git_hooks_config_skip-untrusted-hooks.md).

-The accepted checksums are maintained in the `.git/.githooks.checksum` directory, per local repository.
+The accepted checksums are maintained in the `<repoPath>/.git/.githooks.checksum` directory, per local repository.
 You can however use a global checksum directory setup by specifing `githooks.checksumCacheDir` in any suitable Git config (can be different for each repository).

-If the repository contains a `.githooks/trust-all` file, it is marked as a trusted repository.
+If the repository contains a `<repoPath>/.githooks/trust-all` file, it is marked as a trusted repository.
 Consult [`git hooks trust --help`](docs/cli/git_hooks_trust.md).
 On the first interaction with hooks, Githooks will ask for confirmation that the user trusts all existing and future hooks in the repository, and if she does, no more confirmation prompts will be shown.
-This can be reverted by running [`git hooks config trust-all --reset`](docs/cli/git_hooks_config_trust-all.md) command (modifying the local Git config setting `githooks.trustAll`).
+This can be reverted by running [`git hooks config trust-all --reset`](docs/cli/git_hooks_config_trust-all.md) command.
 This is a per-repository setting.
 Consult [`git hooks config trust-all --help`](docs/cli/git_hooks_config_trust-all.md) for more information.

 You can also trust individual hooks by using [`git hooks trust hooks --help`](docs/cli/git_hooks_trust_hooks.md).